CST Trackball Ball Bearing Upgrade Kit

 This kit uses ball bearings instead of the sleeved plastic bearing.

-• Delivers a free ball bearing feel
+• Delivers a smooth rolling, ball bearing feel

 • Is more resistant to clogging by pet hair/fuzz, which means less frequent disassembly and cleaning